-The respected PI would soon discover that the incompetence wasn’t restricted to police.
+The PI would soon discover that the incompetence wasn’t restricted to police.

 A VITAL REPORT COLLECTS DUST

-Only a small portion of the findings of the Dunne-Nowell PI Report has been included in this article.
+Only a small portion of the findings of the Dunne-Nowell PI Report has been included in this blog post.

-Clearly, a LOT of work went into the 2012 report … and it’s shameful to think it has been collecting dust for so long.
+Clearly, a LOT of work went into the 2012 report … and it’s shameful to think it has been collecting dust for five-plus years.

 In August 2012, copies of PI Dunne-Nowell’s reports [comprising three separate binders] were presented to Edmonton lawyer Marilyn Burns.
-I received one set, Burns retained a set … and the Forbes family in Ontario received two of the three binders, including the large one.
+I also received one complete set and Michael White’s family in Ontario received two of the three binders, including the large one.

 PI Dunne pointed out that it took him and PI Nowell 325 hours to complete the report.

-The private venture has been stalled for nearly five years, with dust literally collecting on the binders — causing PI Dunne to rightly ask: Why the delay?
-Numerous times I have asked Burns the same question.
+The private venture has been stalled for five years with dust literally collecting on the binders — causing PI Dunne to rightly ask: Why the delay?
+I have asked Burns the same question, numerous times.
 The explanations change, but so far none has made any sense to me.

 PI Dunne feels that Michael White could be a free man today if his family and Marilyn Burns had acted on the recommendations in his report.

-The comprehensive Dunne-Nowell report speaks well of those who those who produced it.
-The fact it has collected dust for nearly five years speaks of Michael White’s immediate future.
+The comprehensive report speaks well of those who those who took hundreds of hours to put it together.
+The fact it has collected dust for so long also speaks of Michael White’s immediate future.

-After the extensive Dunne-Nowell report, the meetings, phone calls … and the time and money expended — and we’re talking more than half a decade here — I do not believe for a moment that Michael White is one step closer to getting out since the day he was convicted.
+After the extensive report, the meetings, many phone calls … and the time and money expended — and we’re talking more than half a decade now — I do not believe for a moment that Michael White is one step closer to getting out since the day he was convicted.